Children walk through a library

 When was the last time your family went to the library?
 The library is more than just a quiet place filled with books!
 In fact, it is a great place to keep your children engaged and entertained this summer break.

-How can your children benefit from the library during summer months?
+Here are four ways your children can benefit from the library during summer months:

 1. Reading logs.
-The library encourages children (and even adults!) to keep a log of what they are reading.
-Some libraries even have this done through the free READsquared app from Google Play or the App Store.
+The library encourages children (and even adults) to keep a log of what they are reading.
+Some libraries even have this done through the free READsquared app.
 You log in, create an account and can keep track of the minutes and books you have read.
-This can be fun for the entire family – you can even make it into a friendly competition!
-Many libraries have drawings or rewards for a certain amount of time logged.
+This can be fun for the entire family and you can even make it into a friendly competition!

 2. Story time.
 My children absolutely love story time over the summer!
 They sing along to some familiar songs, play instruments, see puppet shows and of course, listen to several read-aloud books.
 Oftentimes, these are broken up into age groups, too!
 Check your local library website for times.